If you’re trying to keep track of your spending and your finances in general, a budget binder could be an important tool.

-A budget binder is essentially a large, three-ring notebook that helps you corral receipts, bills, and financial statements all in one place.
-It can also help you track where your money is going, and help you set up (and stick to) a simple monthly budget.
+What is a budget binder?
+Basically, it’s a big three-ring notebook that helps you corral bills, receipts, and statements all in one place.
+It can also help you track your income, spending, and savings as you work to budget your funds.

 Benefits of Creating a Budget Binder